 "iPhone Fold" Features

-The folding iPhone will still first and foremost be an iPhone running iOS.
-Expect feature parity with the other flagship phones of the time, be it the iPhone 12 or the future "iPhone 13."
+The folding iPhone will still, first and foremost, be an iPhone running iOS.
+Expect feature parity with whatever flagship device it launches alongside, maybe the "iPhone 15."
 It is likely that if Apple releases the "iPhone Fold," not much else will differentiate the product besides the folding gimmick.

-One disadvantage of a folding device is its thickness when closed.
+One disadvantage of a folding device is its thickness.
 No matter how thin the device is when open, it will double its thickness when closed.
 This could lead to issues when trying to fit it in your pocket or bag.

 More recent rumors suggest Apple has decided upon the "flip" style device.
 It would feature a clamshell design akin to the Gameboy Advanced SP that opens into a phone and closes into a small square that can be pocketed.

 Future iPhones will likely see little change in display technology.
-The current generation of iPhone uses OLED displays, which already have flexible properties and could make their way into a foldable iPhone.
+The current generation of iPhones uses OLED displays, which already have flexible properties and could make their way into a foldable iPhone.

 Large-display devices will shift to mini LED in 2021, but the iPhone will stick with OLED due to having more advantages on a smaller display.
 OLED will likely be used in a folding iPhone due to the flexibility of the display type.
 When OLED was first introduced to the mobile space, manufacturers showed off displays that could be folded or rolled up using the technology.
 This will be key for Apple's folding display, where mini LED might not allow such flexibility.